Colette Whiten: Career

 Whiten's sculpture La Scala, created in collaboration with Paul Kipps, is on outdoor public display in downtown Toronto.

-Whiten has taught at the Ontario College of Art. since 1974.
+Whiten has taught at the Ontario College of Art since 1974.
 She has also taught at York University from 1975 to 1977.

 Colette Whiten is represented by Susan Hobbs Gallery in Toronto.

 Awards and achievements

-Upon graduation from the Ontario College of Art in 1972, Whiten received the Governor General's Academic Medal for her first cast piece exhibition.
-She also received Toronto Arts Foundation's Visual Arts Award in 1991.
-Whiten received the Governor General's Award in 2013 in the Visual and Media Arts category.
+Upon graduation from the Ontario College of Art in 1972, Whiten received the Governor General's medal for her first cast piece exhibition.
+She also received the Toronto Arts Foundation's Visual Arts Award in 1991.
+Whiten received the Governor General's Awards in Visual and Media Arts in 2013.